nikitoshina/Advisory-Referendum-Experiment/README.md

 ### 1.4.3 Time Difference

-To record time the respondants were asked to input current time into the survey (because of limitations of Google Forms).
-Total time spent on the survey was calculated by subtracting time inputted from time of submission.
-Because the participants had to enter the time with minute accuracy, there is error inbeded into the measurement.
-Since everyone in the same group started at the same time, mean time for control is t and mean time for treatment is t + *Δ*t (extra time).
-We can find *Δ*t by subtracting time mean of control from treatment.
-To test whether *Δ*t is bigger than 0 a one-tail t.test.
-I other words, we tested whether students administered referendum survey took longer to respond.
-The resulting p-value was 0.063, which allows us to reject H0 that referendum survey had no impact on the response time at 10% level.
+To account for the time taken for the completion of the surveys, respondents were asked to input their current time into the survey itself (due to the limitations on Google Forms).
+The total time spent on the survey was calculated by subtracting the time input from the time of completion.
+As the participants had to enter their time while allowing for a minute accuracy, there is an error embedded into the measurement.
+Since everyone in the same group started at the same time, the mean time for control is t and mean time for treatment is t + Δt (which is the extra time).
+We can calculate for Δt by subtracting the mean time of control from the treatment.
+To test whether Δt is bigger than 0, we utilized a one-tail t-test.

+In other words, we tested whether the students assigned with the administered referendum surveys took longer to respond as compared to the other group.
+The resulting p-value was 0.063, which then allowed us to reject the H0 that the referendum survey had no impact on the response time at a 10% level.

 <img src="README_files/figure-markdown_strict/timeDistPlot-1.png" alt="t.test on whether advisory referendum had impact on time to response" width="80%" />
 <p class="caption">